top of page

 7. 🎽 Dress Rehearsals

-Try gentle practice with collars, harnesses, clothing, or rain gear—always making it fun and reinforcing.
+Practice gently with collars, harnesses, clothing, or rain gear.
+Always make it fun and positive.
 Getting your puppy used to handling and gear early avoids resistance later.

 🐶 Final Thoughts: Raise a Dog Who’s Ready for the World

-Positive socialisation isn’t about pushing your puppy—it’s about guiding them through new experiences with patience, empathy, and encouragement.
-When done right, you’ll raise a dog who’s calm, adaptable, and resilient in the face of change.
+Positive socialisation isn't about pushing your puppy.
+It’s about guiding them through new experiences with patience, empathy, and encouragement.
+When done right, you’ll raise a dog who is calm, adaptable, and resilient in the face of change.

-In a world full of noise and novelty, your dog will have one important lesson imprinted for life: new doesn’t mean scary—it means treats, love, and trust.
+In a world filled with noise and novelty, your dog will learn an essential lesson: new doesn’t mean scary—it means treats, love, and trust.

 Woman in orange beanie holds fluffy dog by gray wall, wearing black with beige accents.
 Calm expression, minimalistic urban setting.